rfwlab/rfw/docs/articles/api/core.md

 ## Dynamic components

-`core.ComponentRegistry` holds constructors for components that can be loaded on demand.
+`core.ComponentRegistry` holds constructors for components that can be loaded on demand and is safe for concurrent use.
 Register components with `core.MustRegisterComponent` (or `core.RegisterComponent` if you prefer explicit error handling) and retrieve them with `core.LoadComponent`. `MustRegisterComponent` panics if a component with the same name is already registered: